aydin-hasanli/age_gender_prediction/README.md

 There are 3 different targets to classify for this dataset, which are described below.

 ### Age Distribution
+Dataset has long age span ranging from 0 to 116.
+DIstribution is demostrated below.
 ![Age EDA](images/Ages_EDA.png)

 ### Gender Distribution
+Number of male individuals is little higher female, however difference can be neglected for this analysis.
+Also it should be noted that in original data Female category is mapped as 1, and Male as 0.
+Some simple changes were done using pandas mapping feature.
 ![Gender EDA](images/Gender_EDA.png)

 ### Ethnicity Distribution
+Ethnicity category is mapped as an integer from 0 to 4, denoting  White, Black, Asian, Indian, and Others (like Hispanic, Latino, Middle Eastern) respectively.
 ![Ethnicity EDA](images/Ethnicity_EDA.png)

+## Non Deep Learning Models

+### PCA Decomposition

+### Comparison of Classification Models

+## Deep Learning Models

+### Gender Prediction Model

+### Ethnicity Prediction Model

+### Age Prediction Model